Refugee Cove Trail – Cape Chignecto Provincial Park

 Cape Chignecto is a 4,200-hectare natural environment park on a dramatic coastal peninsula.
 This park offers an opportunity to appreciate some of the most pristine natural features found in Nova Scotia.
 Towering 185m high cliffs, 29 kilometres (18 miles) of coastline, some of Nova Scotia's most significant geological features, deep valleys, sheltered coves, old-growth forests and the world's highest tides can all be found here.
 The spectacular scenery and the wilderness experience will bring you back time after time.

 Visitors wishing to enjoy wilderness hiking and camping must use the Red Rocks Visitor Centre entrance at 1108 West Advocate Road - GPS N45 20.975 W64 49.414.
-Day-use park visitors must travel the West Apple River Road to the entrance at Eatonville Visitor Centre.
+Day-use park visitors must travel the West Apple River Road to the entrance at Eatonville.
 A park or camping permit is required and visitors must check in and out with the park so that we know you are safe.

 The park season is from the May long weekend through the Thanksgiving weekend in October.